 Analytic hierarchy process: The analytical hierarchy process (AHP) method, developed by Saaty (1980), is based on tree principles: decomposition, comparative judgment and synthesis of priorities.
-The decomposition principle requires that the decision problem be decomposed into a hierarchy that captures the essential elements of the problem, the principle of comparative judgment requires assessment of pairwise comparisons of the elements within a given level of the hierarchical structure, with respect to their parent in the next-higher level, and the synthesis principle takes each of the derived ratio-scale local priorities in the various levels of the hierarchy.
-In this final step, the goal is aggregate the relative weights of the levels of a sequence of multiplications of the matrices of relative weights at each level of the hierarchy.
+The decomposition principle requires that the decision problem be decomposed into a hierarchy that captures the essential elements of the problem, the principle of comparative judgment requires assessment of pairwise comparisons of the elements within a given level of the hierarchical structure, with respect to their parent in the next-higher level, and the synthesis principle takes each of the derived ratio-scale local priorities in the various levels of the hierarchy and constructs a composite set of priorities for the elements at the lowest level of the hierarchy.
+In this final step, the goal is aggregate the relative weights of the levels obtained in the previous step to produce composite weights, this is done by means of a sequence of multiplications of the matrices of relative weights at each level of the hierarchy.